-Now available to pre-order!
-(Publishing December 1st) Get your copy today.
+Now available to order!
+Get your copy today.

 There’s a new anthology being published that I’m a part of: Haunted Yuletide.
 But did you know that telling ghost stories on Christmas was a tradition for hundreds of years?

 According to the Smithsonian Magazine, “For the last hundred years, Americans have kept ghosts in their place, letting them out only in October, in the run-up to our only real haunted holiday, Halloween.
 But it wasn’t always this way, and it’s no coincidence that the most famous ghost story is a Christmas story.”

 Most everyone is familiar with the Christmas ghost story of Charles Dickens’s A Christmas Carol, which he wrote in 1843.
 It tells the story of Ebenezer Scrooge, an elderly miser who is visited by the ghost of his former business partner Jacob Marley and the spirits of Christmas Past, Present and Yet to Come.
 The spirits show him the errors of his ways and he’s transformed into a kinder, gentler and generous man.

 And tales of the glories of the

 Christmases long, long ago